MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ## Add capabilities using TeamsFx CLI in command window

 1. Change directory to your **project directory**.
-1. Execute the following command to add different capabilities to your project:
+1. Execute the following commands to add different capabilities to your project:

    |Capability and Scenario| Command|
    |-----------------------|----------|